HarishKumarI/chatbot-ui/src/Proposal_points.md

 persona image and text to be placed on the bot message. - done

 table and image corousel decide based on the output

+work on showing the form response to user on submit.

+pointers from form handling demo
+- In general : Many Chatbots send multiple message fragments in response to one user query.
+We should allow the same.
+- Working memory mapping using instance of concept, and compute method variables Config od compute node - which UI and in what way?
+- Declrative way for 'Form - desc, field title, field placeholder, field type, validation required' etc.
+- In form mode - out of context question : How ill it work?
+- What module in the design will handle - Getting into task mode and getting out of task mode.
+- Task mode flexibility : Validate against the FrameBot paper, Rasa form design, external method integration aspects that we know about - univ calendar, IR retrieval for Quaratine, Price calculator, Car suggester task, dealer lead task.

+assets of cars while listing